Software Engineering | Software Maintenance

 Reverse Engineering –

 Reverse Engineering is processes of extracting knowledge or design information from anything man-made and reproducing it based on extracted information.
 It is also called back Engineering.
+The main objective of reverse-engineering is to check out how the system works.
+There are a many reasons to perform reverse engineering.
+Reverse engineering is used to know how the thing works.
+Also, reverse engineering is to recreate the object by adding some enhancements.

 Software Reverse Engineering –